The Art World Came to Us: The Macquarie Galleries 1938 - 1963

 official opening Saturday 14 September | 5 pm - 7 pm

-They were educated, cosmopolitan, competent women who managed dozens of artists and staged several exhibitions annually.
-The ambit of the galleries was broad.
+They managed dozens of artists in the many exhibitions they staged annually.
+The scope of the galleries was broad.
 They supported artists of their time early in their artistic careers.
-Australian Painters exhibited most frequently, but there were also exhibitions of sculpture, pottery, stage designs and other art forms that were emerging at the time.
-Clients of the Galleries were Sydney's elites, but through their egalitarian approach with the FiveSix and Eight Guinea exhibitions, the Galleries made fine art accessible to the masses.
+Australian painters exhibited most frequently, but there were also exhibitions of sculpture, pottery, stage designs, and other art forms that emerged at the time.
+Patrons of the Galleries included Sydney's elites, but the Galleries made art accessible to everyone through their egalitarian approach with the FiveSix and Eight Guinea exhibitions.

-ARTISTS: Jean Appleton, Herbert Badham, Ralph Balson, Jean Bellette, Dorrit Black, Nancy Borlase, Arthur Boyd, Rupert Bunny, Robert Campbell, Ethel Carrick Fox, Grace Cossington-Smith, Ray Crooke, Roy de Mastre, Desmond Digby, William Dobell, Russell Drysdale, George Duncan, Douglas Dundas, Ian Fairweather, Cedric Flower, Roy Fluke, Hector Gilliland, James Gleeson, Tom Gleghorn, Nancy Goldfinch, Paul Haefliger, Weaver Hawkins, Elaine Haxton, Sali Herman, Frank Hinder, Ena Joyce, Jack Noel Kilgour, Robert Klippel, Michael Kmit, George Lawrence, Lionel Lindsay, Francis Lymburner, Godfrey Miller, Arthur Murch, Sidney Nolan, Justin O’Brien, Margaret Olley, John Olsen, Orban Desiderius, Ethleen Palmer, John Passmore, Carl Plate, Margaret Preston, Thea Proctor, Lloyd Rees, Alison Rehfisch, Hilda Rix Nicholas, Loudon Sainthill, Arnold Shore, Jeffrey Smart, David Strachan, Sydney Ure-Smith, Roland Wakelin, Mary Webb, Anne Wienholt.
+ARTISTS: Jean Appleton, Ralph Balson, Jean Bellette, Nancy Borlase, Arthur Boyd, Rupert Bunny, James Cant, Margaret Cilento, Grace Cossington Smith, Ray Crooke, Desmond Digby, William Dobell, Russell Drysdale, Douglas Dundas, John Eldershaw, Ian Fairweather, James Gleeson, Thomas Gleghorn, Nancy Goldfinch, Elioth Gruner, Weaver Hawkins, Elaine Haxton, Sali Herman, Frank Hinder, Jean Isherwood, Fred Jessup, Ena Joyce, J. Noel Kilgour, Michael Kmit, George Lawrence, Daryl Lindsay, Lionel Lindsay, Rodney Milgate, Godfrey Miller, Sidney Nolan, Justin O’Brien, Margaret Olley, John Olsen, Desiderius Orban, Ethleen Palmer, John Passmore, Carl Plate, Thea Proctor, Clifton Pugh, Lloyd Rees, Alison Rehfisch, William Rose, Loudon Sainthill, Michael Shannon, Arnold Shore, Jeffrey Smart, Treania Smith, David Strachan, Roland Wakelin.

 EXHIBITION